Proteolipids and Protein Lipidation

 Unlike the other lipid-modified proteins discussed above, but like the GPI-anchored proteins, the lipid moieties are located in the exoplasmic or exterior leaflet of the plasma membrane with the protein component in the extracellular region.
 The process is regulated both positively and negatively by various oxy-cholesterol derivatives including vitamin D3 and downstream metabolites of 7‑dehydrocholesterol, possibly by competing for binding with sterol-sensing domains (like those in proteins involved in cholesterol homeostasis) in receptor and other proteins, and the interactions between sterol metabolism and hedgehog signalling are increasingly a focus for research.

-A hedgehog protein in the outer leaflet of a membraneFollowing biosynthesis in the endoplasmic reticulum and Golgi, there are mechanisms to transport the final proteolipid from the plasma membrane to other cells often for an appreciable distance from the site of synthesis (as much as 30 cell diameters), but much remains to be learned of how this is accomplished.
-Both lipid components are essential for the proper tissue distribution and efficient operation of the attached proteins, and the N-palmitoyl moiety is required to cause the proteins to form multimeric complexes essential for activity, while the cholesterol modification contributes to the partitioning of hedgehog proteins into plasma lipoprotein complexes for long-range transport.
+Following biosynthesis in the endoplasmic reticulum and Golgi, there are mechanisms to transport the final proteolipid from the plasma membrane to other cells often for an appreciable distance from the site of synthesis (as much as 30 cell diameters), but much remains to be learned of how this is accomplished.
+There are reports that both lipid components are essential for the proper tissue distribution and efficient operation of the attached proteins, and the N‑palmitoyl moiety causes the proteins to form active multimeric complexes, while the cholesterol modification contributes to the partitioning of hedgehog proteins into plasma lipoprotein complexes for long-range transport.
+On the other hand, there is an alternative proposal that the N-palmitoyl moiety may be removed during translocation into the extracellular compartment and that the residual N-terminal peptide may enhance signalling of depalmitoylated hedgehog to the patched receptor.

-In Drosophila and vertebrates, a protein termed 'Dispatched' (DISP), which contains a sterol-sensing domain, is required for transport through the plasma membrane and is dependent on the trans-membrane sodium (Na+) gradient across the membrane, while cell-surface heparan sulfate proteoglycans, consisting of a glycosylphosphatidyl-inositol (GPI)-linked protein core to which varying numbers of linear glycosaminoglycan chains are attached, may be required.
+In Drosophila and vertebrates, a protein termed 'Dispatched' (DISP), which contains a sterol-sensing domain, is used for transport through the plasma membrane and is dependent on the trans-membrane sodium (Na+) gradient across the membrane, while cell-surface heparan sulfate proteoglycans, consisting of a glycosylphosphatidyl-inositol (GPI)-linked protein core to which varying numbers of linear glycosaminoglycan chains are attached, may be required.
 Extracellular extraction from the membrane and subsequent distribution of cholesterol-modified Shh is enhanced by its interaction with the secreted protein SCUBE2 (and analogues) with the cholesterol component essential for this purpose.
 Cholesterol-modified Shh is also shed from the surface of producing cells in exovesicles or "exosomes” derived from the budding of cellular membranes.
 In insect models, these proteolipids are transported in the form of lipoprotein complexes (lipophorins) with the lipid moieties in a phospholipid monolayer that surrounds a core of triacylglycerols and cholesterol esters.

 The mammalian Shh receptor termed 'PTCH1 or Patched' is a transmembrane protein located on the primary cilium, an antennae-like projection of the plasma membrane from the cytoplasm of the cell.
 Although the ciliary membrane is contiguous with the plasma membrane, it has a distinctive lipid composition and is relatively enriched in phosphatidylinositol 4-phosphate.
 PTCH1 contains a sterol-sensing domain and controls the cholesterol composition of the ciliary membrane.
 When it binds to hedgehog proteins, a second G protein-coupled receptor designated 'SMO or Smoothened' is enabled to enter the primary cilium and initiate down-stream signalling by triggering the expression of target genes through a complex network of post-translational processes and translocations.
 Cholesterol and oxysterols, including 20S‑hydroxycholesterol, 24S,25‑epoxycholesterol and 25R,26-hydroxy-7-oxocholesterol, can bind to the extracellular cysteine-rich domain of SMO and induce hedgehog signalling.
 In this process, it has been determined that human SMO is modified by cholesterol through an ester bond between the 3β‑hydroxyl group of the latter and the carboxyl group on the side chain of Asp95 of SMO.